melaniewalsh/AI-for-Humanists/_pages/icwsm.md

 # Tutorial at ICWSM 2022

-_BERT for Social Sciences & Humanities: Applying Large Language Models to Social Media Data_
+**BERT for Social Sciences & Humanities**
+Applying Large Language Models to Social Media Data

 Join us for a new version of our tutorial at [ICWSM](https://www.icwsm.org/2022/index.html), either in person or virtually!